AcroSenpai/X/README.md

-X es un framework para PHP creado en clase desde cero.
+X is a framework for PHP created in class from scratch.
-Permite rutas amigables y MVC.
+It allows friendly routes and MVC.